dpenkler/linux-usbtmc/README.md

 In many situations operations on multiple instruments need to be synchronized. poll/select provide a convenient way of waiting on a number of different instruments and other peripherals simultaneously.
-When the instrument sends an SRQ notification the fd becomes readable.
+When the instrument sends an SRQ notification the fd is notified of an exceptional condition.
-If the MAV (message available) event is enabled the normal semantic of poll/select on a readable file descriptor is achieved.
-However many other conditions can be set to cause SRQ.
 To reset the poll/select condition a READ_STATUS_BYTE ioctl must be performed.

-Example
+Example with select()

 ```C
   FD_SET(fd,&fdsel[0]);